TomPlum/react-git-log/README.md

 />
 ```

+## Graph Rendering Strategies

+The commit history graph visual can be rendered in different ways depending on your needs.

-## Grid System
+### HTML Grid

-The implementation of the graph was designed with testing in mind.
+This implementation of the graph was designed with testing in mind.
 The traditional way to draw such an image would with a HTML `canvas` element.
-Which, while efficient (and probably easier to implement), is hard to programmatically assert its correctness.
+Which, while efficient (and easier to implement), is hard to programmatically assert its correctness.

 This graph uses a grid system.
 Each row has N number of columns rendered in it, where N is equal to the maximum number of concurrent active branches in the given git log entry data.
 This means that each column is aware of its state and what needs to be drawn (A commit node, vertical line, curved merge line etc.).